-Accordingly, a valuation allowance of \$36,580,962 and \$30,098,339 has been provided in the accompanying consolidated financial statements as of December 31, 2020 and 2019, respectively.
-The 2020 net change in valuation allowance related to deferred tax assets was an increase of \$6,482,623 primarily relating to net operating loss carryforwards.
-The 2019 net change in valuation allowance related to deferred tax assets was an increase of \$3,796,048 primarily relating to net operating loss carryforwards and a change in the effective tax rate.
+Accordingly, a valuation allowance of \$37,451,903 and \$36,580,962 has been provided in the accompanying consolidated financial statements as of December 31, 2021 and 2020, respectively.
+The 2021 net change in valuation allowance related to deferred tax assets was an increase of \$870,941 primarily relating to net operating loss carryforwards.
+The 2020 net change in valuation allowance related to deferred tax assets was an increase of \$6,482,623 primarily relating to net operating loss carryforwards and a change in the effective tax rate.

-At December 31, 2020, the Company has federal and state tax net operating loss carryforwards of approximately \$142,893,000.
-Federal and state of Florida tax net operating loss carryforwards generated prior to December 31, 2017 will expire through 2037.
-Federal and state of Florida tax net operating loss carryforwards generated subsequent to December 31, 2017, do not expire and are no longer subject to taxable income limitation pursuant to the Coronavirus Aid, Relief, and Economic Security Act, passed on March 27, 2020.
+At December 31, 2021, the Company has federal and state tax net operating loss carryforwards of \$145,260,353.
+Federal and state tax net operating loss carryforwards generated prior to December 31, 2017 will expire through 2037 and are not subject to taxable income limitations.
+Federal tax net operating loss carryforwards generated subsequent to December 31, 2017, do not expire but are subject to taxable income limitation pursuant to the Tax Cuts and Jobs Act that was enacted on December 22, 2017.
 State of Pennsylvania tax net operating loss carryforwards will expire through 2036.
-The Company also has federal research and development tax credit carryforwards of approximately \$4,043,000.
-The federal tax credit carryforward will expire beginning in 2021 and continuing through 2040, unless previously utilized.
+The Company also has federal research and development tax credit carryforwards of \$4,027,180.
+The federal tax credit carryforward will expire beginning in 2021 and continuing through 2041 unless previously utilized.